iamstorm-sys/multiple-consumer-groups/README.md

     ./ignite.sh 3 group

     # the first argument (3) represents the number of consumer-group instances for a topic, we want to be live
+    # With less number of consumer-groups, cleanup will become easy.
+Recommended (5)
     # the second argument (group) represents the prefix, which the script use to create multiple consumers-groups
     ```
 2. To check the outputs, you can visit 'output.log'